Lake Whatcom Forest Management Plan

 Help shape the future of forests in the Lake Whatcom Watershed

-Whatcom County Parks and Recreation Department (County) and the City of Bellingham (City) are working together with ecological forestry consultants from Northwest Natural Resource Group (NNRG) to create a long-term plan that will guide forest management across more than 13,000 acres of forests that we collectively manage in the Lake Whatcom watershed, with
+Whatcom County Parks and Recreation Department (County) and the City of Bellingham (City) are working together with ecological forestry consultants from Northwest Natural Resource Group (NNRG) to create a long-term plan that will protect water quality, improve forest health, and support responsible recreational access (where applicable) by guiding forest management across more than

 Help shape the future of forests in the Lake Whatcom Watershed

-Whatcom County Parks and Recreation Department (County) and the City of Bellingham (City) are working together with ecological forestry consultants from Northwest Natural Resource Group (NNRG) to create a long-term plan that will guide forest management across more than 13,000 acres of forests that we collectively manage in the Lake Whatcom watershed, with the goals of protecting water quality, improving forest health, and supporting responsible recreational access (where applicable).
-This plan also advances the Forest Management program area within the 2025-2029 Lake Whatcom Management Program Work Plan.
+Whatcom County Parks and Recreation Department (County) and the City of Bellingham (City) are working together with ecological forestry consultants from Northwest Natural Resource Group (NNRG) to create a long-term plan that will protect water quality, improve forest health, and support responsible recreational access (where applicable) by guiding forest management across more than 13,000 acres of forests that we collectively manage in the Lake Whatcom watershed.
+This plan also helps advance the Forest Management program area within the 2025-2029 Lake Whatcom Management Program Work Plan.

 Which forests are included?